nileshbharsawade24/ESB-v2.0/README.md

     make setup
     ./setup

-Then run the esb application with following commands :
+Then run the esb application server with following commands :

     make clean
     make all
     ./server

+Then open another terminal and go to Client/ directory and test the ESB application by running the simultaneous clients of different BMD types with following commands :

+    gcc -o client test.c -lpthread -lcurl
+    ./client

 # References
 [The libcurl C API](https://curl.se/libcurl/c/)